Anish-Karthik/Hotel-Reservation/README.md

 ## Future improvements
-* improving style - adding much attractive colors, font style, and design
+* improving style - adding much attractive colors, font style, and design.
-* flexibility - making application controls expand and size according to screen resizing
+* flexibility - making application controls expand and size according to screen resizing.
-* versatility - to make it store all details in an database to implement.
+* versatility - to implement database to make it store all details.
+* features - auto load, cancel and develop a web application.

+## How to run
+Download the project and run the Main.java, but installation of java19 and javaFX sdk19 required.